voxel51/api-py/README.md

 ## Documentation

-For full documentation of the Voxel51 Vision Services API, including usage of this client library, see the [API Documentation](https://console.voxel51.com/docs/api).
+For full documentation of the Voxel51 Platform API, including usage of this client library, see the [API Documentation](https://console.voxel51.com/docs/api).

-To learn how to use this client library to create and run jobs that execute each of the analytics exposed on the Voxel51 Vision Services Platform, see the [Analytics Documentation](https://console.voxel51.com/docs/analytics).
+To learn how to use this client library to create and run jobs that execute each of the analytics exposed on the Voxel51 Platform, see the [Analytics Documentation](https://console.voxel51.com/docs/analytics).

 ## User Quickstart

-This section provides a brief guide to using the Vision Services API with your user account.
+This section provides a brief guide to using the Platform API with your user account.

 ### Sign-up and Authentication